 Executive officer (Head) for department with approximately 110 faculty members and 60 staff; responsible for administrative, budgetary, hiring, and tenure decisions, and for leading the faculty and staff in the development of research, teaching, and public service programs.
 Oversees administrative and research expenditures of about $75M per year.
 Oversees and participates in extensive advancement activities as head, including managing and increasing the Dept. endowment of approximately $75M.
-Leads aggressive faculty hiring campaign that has hired 35 new tenure-track, 8 teaching, and 5 research faculty since Jan.
-2014.
+Leads aggressive faculty hiring campaign that has hired 35 new tenure-track, eight teaching, and five research faculty since January 2014.

 - Director, Coordinated Science Laboratory, UIUC, 2010-2014.
 (Acting Director, 2008-2010.)

 Executive officer (Director) of laboratory; responsible for research program with over 100 faculty members and 350 technical staff members.
-During Sanders’s term as director, CSL’s annual research expenditures rose from $17M to over $40M.
+During Sanders’ term as director, CSL’s annual research expenditures rose from $17M to over $40M.
 It is a premier, multidisciplinary research laboratory that focuses on information technology at the crossroads of computing, control, and communications.
-During Sanders’s tenure as director, CSL contained 3 institutes (the Advanced Digital Sciences Center, the Information Trust Institute, and the Parallel Computing Institute) and 7 centers (Center for Exascale Simulation of Plasma-Coupled Combustion; Center for People and Infrastructures; CompGEN; the Health Care Engineering Systems Center; the National Center for Professional & Research Ethics; SONIC Systems on Nanoscale Information fabriCs; and TCIPG, the Trustworthy Cyber Infrastructure for the Power Grid Center).
+During Sanders’ tenure as director, CSL contained three institutes (the Advanced Digital Sciences Center, the Information Trust Institute, and the Parallel Computing Institute) and seven centers (Center for Exascale Simulation of Plasma-Coupled Combustion; Center for People and Infrastructures; CompGEN; the Health Care Engineering Systems Center; the National Center for Professional & Research Ethics; SONIC Systems on Nanoscale Information fabriCs; and TCIPG, the Trustworthy Cyber Infrastructure for the Power Grid Center).

 - Associate Director, Advanced Digital Sciences Center, UIUC, 2009-2020.